Author: Amanda Brahlek

 How Are Natural Farm Bully Sticks Made?

 While many treat companies dance around how their treats are produced, we’re proud of the chemical-free process we use to make Natural Farm treats.
-And our bully sticks are no exception.
+And our bully sticks for dogs are no exception.

 When processing beef, many parts would be discarded if they were not made into dog treats.
 Beef pizzles are one of these ingredients.
 And thank goodness beef pizzles are not tossed.
 They offer dogs an unparalleled chewy treat that is rich in nutrients.
 And by using this ingredient to make healthy dog treats, we’re reducing needless waste.
 Other ingredients made into dog treats that would have been tossed include hooves, ears, and esophagi.